CycleBar bringing new fitness options to St. Charles

 “I was so motivated by the instructor and the atmosphere and the intensity of the ride and what I got out of it,” Fiore said.

-Following that experience, the St. Charles resident decided to open his own CycleBar studio.
+After that experience, the St. Charles resident decided to open his own CycleBar studio.
 Using his construction background – he owns Fiore Builders Inc. – he built one of CycleBar’s largest locations in just 12 weeks.
-Founded in 2004, CycleBar bills itself as the world’s first and largest indoor cycling franchise.
+CycleBar, founded in 2004, bills itself as the world’s first and largest indoor cycling franchise.

 In setting up the studio, Fiore said it was his goal to create a community area where people could socialize while they are waiting outside the workout room.